microsoft/TemplateStudio/docs/projectTypes/navigationpane.md

 You can see an example of an advanced use of `CommandBar` and `NavigationViewHeaderBehavior` in an InkPage in WTS.

-If you want to be able to add a command bar at ShellPage level, you must add it in the `DefaultHeaderTemplate` of the `NavigationViewHeaderBehavior` (ShellPage.xaml).
+If you want to be able to add a command bar at ShellPage level, you can add it in the `DefaultHeaderTemplate` of the `NavigationViewHeaderBehavior` (ShellPage.xaml).

 **A Note about the above code examples.**